Improved forecasting system could give Oklahoma more warning ahead of severe weather

 “Instead of one or two days out,” he said, “we might see it four or five days out.”

 The was the first major update in the Global Ensemble Forecast System, or GEFS, in five years, officials said.
-As well as looking further into the future, it will have a better “resolution,” going from 33 kilometers down to 25 kilometers to offer forecasts closer to a local level, officials said.
+As well as looking further into the future, it will have a better “resolution,” going from 33 kilometers down to 25 kilometers (20 miles to 15 miles) to offer forecasts closer to a local level, officials said.
 Meanwhile, “forecast inputs” will increase from 21 to 31, giving the computer models more data to work with.

 Reflecting the uncertainty that remains an inevitable part of weather forecasts, the simulations will generate a range of possible weather scenarios while calculating which are more likely to occur, officials said.